 Costume Designer Deborah Hopper had to bring back the look of 1995, in regard to the Springbok uniforms, since the current team's outfits are not the same: "There is a lot of difference in the uniforms.
 In 1995, the shorts were much shorter and the jerseys were cut fuller and boxier, and the fabric they used at that time was cotton; now it's synthetic.
 We had to have the fabric specially knitted for us."
 Hopper and her team also had to duplicate the uniforms of the other teams, including the logos, many of which have also changed (in fact, the Springbok on the South African rugby team's logo is facing the opposite direction from the logo of 1995).

 The filmmakers wanted a well-known British actor to play Francois Pienaar's father and auditions were made from December 2008 to March 2009.
 It was finally decided to cast a lesser-known South African actor (Patrick Lyster) instead.

-nicknamed "Maccie", as Chester Williams, the Springboks' only black player.
-Hendricks was capped twice for South Africa in 1998, and has been a professional rugby player with Blue Bulls and Western Provine.
+McNeil Hendricks: nicknamed "Maccie", as Chester Williams, the Springboks' only black player.
+Hendricks was capped twice for South Africa in 1998, and has been a professional rugby player with Blue Bulls and Western Province.